PZJPANG/shelfheng/README.md

 **ShelfHeng** is a web-based inventory management system designed to help you organize and track your belongings across multiple locations and shelves.
 Never lose track of your items again!

+## 📝 About the Name

+**ShelfHeng** combines "Shelf" + "Heng" (meaning "hang" in Chinese), representing a **shelf that hangs online**.
+Just like a physical shelf that hangs on your wall, ShelfHeng is your digital shelf that "hangs" on the web - accessible anywhere, anytime.
+It's where you can sort and organize your things in the cloud, making your physical belongings digitally manageable and easily searchable.

 ## ✨ Features

 - **Multi-Location Support**: Organize items across different houses/locations